 Use an already created Response Set from another template without recreating it.
 First set up the response sets in one template.
 Make sure you commit changes when you are done.
 In your subsequent templates' master PDFs, give any fields that should use response sets the same name as they have in the original template's master PDF.
 In the Response Sets page of the subsequent templates, select the first template's name from the Other Template dropdown menu in the Use Response Sets From Other Template area.
 Then click "Use."
 Then click "Commit Changes" when you are finished.

-The Response Sets Window contains a field titled Response Set Name.
+The Response Sets Window contains a field titled "New Response Set".
 (Response set names are what will be displayed in a drop-down menu for your user to select.)
-Type in the name of the data set that you want to create, and click the “Add Set” button.
+Type in the name of the data set that you want to create, and click the "Add" button.

-In our example (above) of the Chicago office and Los Angeles office, we might name one of the sets “Chicago.”
-After “Add Set” is clicked, the screen will refresh and available fields will be displayed.
+After your response sets have been created.
 Enter any data that you want to be pre-filled once a user selects this response set.
 If you do not want a field to be pre-filled, uncheck the box next to it to exclude it from the response set.
 You can also quickly check and uncheck all fields on a single response set by clicking the Check All or Uncheck All buttons.
 The field checkboxes are independent from response set to response set.
 For example, if you wanted a fax number pre-filled for the Chicago office but not for the Los Angeles office, you would uncheck the box next to the fax field for the Los Angeles response set.
 As long as the Chicago response set still had a checkbox next to the fax field, it would be pre-filled, while the Los Angeles fax field would not.

 Importing from Excel